SAM 2++: Tracking Anything at Any Granularity: Introduction

-Unlike them, we observe that these seemingly disparate tracking paradigms fundamentally differ primarily in their state granularity, while sharing the \textit{memory matching} strategy: the model encodes the previous state into memory, and matches the current features with the stored memory when a new frame is received.
+Unlike them, we observe that these seemingly disparate tracking paradigms fundamentally differ primarily in their state granularity, while sharing the \textit{memory matching} strategy, where the model encodes the previous state into memory and matches the current features with the stored memory when a new frame is received.
+This shared process offers a natural entry point for bridging different target representations.
 Based on this strategy, we decide to unify target states at three different granularities through a uniform memory representation.
-Recently, Segment Anything Model 2~\citep{ravi2024sam2}, a strong foundational model, has been proposed for high-quality video object segmentation given various prompts.
+Recently, Segment Anything Model 2~\cite{ravi2024sam2}, a strong foundational model, has been proposed for high-quality video object segmentation given various prompts.
 Due to its flexible prompt mechanism and powerful mask tracking capabilities, we extend this model to track arbitrary granularity, termed as \textbf{SAM 2++}.